Attract great staff and hire them confidently with the assistance of these resources.

 Our Welcoming and Onboarding Checklist (Excel) can help you ensure that new staff are properly welcomed and that essential paperwork is properly handled.

 In the future, we plan to provide a model employment agreement for non-clergy staff.
+In the meantime, there is a brief section on Employment Agreements in From Starting to Parting (PDF) (pp 27-28).

 Provide a Personnel Policy Manual